WHAT to Eat

 People who follow a lower-carb diet tend to have higher glucose in the morning and lower glucose levels in the afternoon.

-As shown in the example chart below, only a few post-meal glucose values are above the upper limit due to limited carbohydrates.
+As shown in the example hourly glucose chart below, only a few post-meal glucose values are above the upper limit due to limited carbohydrates.
 So, people from a lower carb or keto diet background typically don’t need to worry about dialling back their carbohydrate intake.

 Save any carbohydrates until your blood sugars are lower in the afternoon to bump your glucose back up before bed, but not so much that you boost blood glucose above the upper limit.